 When Russia decided in March 2014 to illegally annex Crimea and invade the Donbas region of Ukraine, it proved it was no longer a trustworthy actor on the international stage.
-Moscow was duly removed from the G8 and the group reverted back to the G7.
+Moscow was duly removed from the G8, and the group reverted back to the G7.

-Before Russia is invited back into the group, at a minimum, Moscow must do the following eight things:
+Before Russia is invited back into the group, Moscow must-at a minimum-do the following:

-- 1. Fully restore Ukraine's internationally recognized territory.
-This includes the Crimean peninsula and the Donbas region in eastern Ukraine.
-From these two regions, Russia must remove all of its troops, Russian mercenaries, and security officials.
+- 1. Fully restore Ukraine's internationally recognized territory.This includes the Crimean peninsula and the Donbas region in eastern Ukraine.
+From these two regions, Russia must remove all of its troops, mercenaries, and security officials.
 Moscow must also introduce a robust disarming and demobilization program for Russian-backed separatists in these regions. - 2.
 Pay full compensation and economic reparations to Ukraine for its actions since 2014.
 At the time of occupation, Crimea alone accounted for 4 percent of Ukraine's gross domestic product.
 In 2017, Ukraine's Ministry of Justice assessed the economic damage of Crimea's annexation alone to be \$100 billion. - 3.
 Release all Ukrainian political prisoners who have been held in custody since 2014.
 Today, Russia holds more than 70 political prisoners from Ukraine. - 4.
+Release the 24 Ukrainian sailors who have been held in custody since 2018.
+During the Kerch Strait incident in November 2018, Russia illegally captured 24 Ukrainian sailors.
+Russia continues to hold them in custody with no official release date. - 5.
 Formally apologize to the Crimean Tatars for their treatment during Russia's occupation of Crimea.
 The Crimean Tatars are a Sunni-Muslim and ethnically Turkic minority group who have encountered much religious and political persecution from the Russians.
 In June 2018, five Crimean Tatar activists were jailed for their involvement in anti-Russia protests in February 2014-before Russia annexed Crimea.
+Then, in March 2019, 23 Crimean Tatar activists were jailed for associating with the pan-Islamist political party Hizb ut-Tahrir (Party of Liberation), which is legal in Ukraine but banned in Russia.2